robinboncoeur/Art/docs/writing/W_Edits.md

 "Shall we?"

 Lily carelessly began to pull her jumper off when Lucy coughed.
-She followed Lucy's gaze in the direction of the mending corner.

-Shrugged, and continued to pull off her jumper.
+She followed Lucy's gaze in the direction of the mending table — shrugged and continued to pull off her jumper.

 Charlie didn't look up.